FrontEndFoxes/curriculum/workshops/CODE_OF_CONDUCT.md

 ## 9. Contact info

-Reach out to us directly at coc@frontendfoxes.org
+Reach out to us directly at coc@frontendfoxes.org with any questions.
 To report an incident, please us this form: https://forms.gle/RWsQQMbG2rGHG9Wh7 We abide by our community Accountability Ladder: https://github.com/VueVixens/accountability-ladder/blob/master/README.md